make-ops-tools/detect-operating-system/README.md

 ## Overview

-A small utility to detect `*nix` operating system info.
+A small utility script to detect `*nix` operating system.
 It works in `shell` and aims to correctly recognise distributions like

 - Alpine
 - Debian